Reallocation, Renewal and Reduction of Canada Research Chairs (CRCs) at Memorial University

 i. completion of two terms by an incumbent;

 A unit is not entitled to retain an existing CRC position in a given thematic area when that position becomes vacant.
-Instead, the unit must apply anew for the position via a competitive process described below if it wishes to retain a CRC in the given thematic area.
+The unit must normally apply anew for the position via a competitive process described below if it wishes to retain a CRC in the given thematic area.
 Alternatively, the unit with a vacant CRC position may make an application in a different thematic area.
+Only in exceptional circumstances where a compelling case exists, as judged by the academic unit and the Steering Committee, would consideration be given to allow the vacant CRC position to remain in its current academic unit.

 The Steering Committee will maintain an up-to-date list of the pool of CRCs known to be, and known to be becoming, available; it will distribute this list to academic units, at least once in each of the fall and winter terms and also upon request.